drammock/dan.mccloy.info/_cv.md

 ---

 # Overview
 I am a scientist trained in acoustic phonetics, speech perception, and auditory neuroscience.
-I study the perception and representation of speech sounds, especially as it relates to distinctive feature theory, auditory attention, and speech intelligibility.
+I am interested in the perception and representation of speech sounds, especially as it relates to distinctive feature theory, auditory attention, and speech intelligibility.

-**Current position:** postdoctoral research associate, [Laboratory for Auditory Brain Science & Neuroengineering](http://depts.washington.edu/labsn/) (_[LABS]^N^_, PI: [Adrian KC Lee](http://faculty.washington.edu/akclee/)), part of the [Institute for Learning & Brain Sciences](http://ilabs.washington.edu/) at the University of Washington.
+**Current position:** Research Engineer, [Institute for Learning & Brain Sciences](http://ilabs.washington.edu/), University of Washington.

-**Current projects:** Characterizing speech sound representation using EEG; measuring effort-related pupillary response in auditory attention tasks.

 # Education